mainmatter/svelte-workshop/1-intro-to-svelte.iapresenter/text.md

 - the core team has been expanding along with the community of users
 - 2019, Svelte made it onto the State of JavaScript leaderboard with 88% retention
 - it has slightly increased to just under 90% in 2022
-- (Retention = people that would use again / ( those that would use again + those that would not use again))

 ---